 OAuth 2.0 state value.
 REQUIRED if the Authorization Request included the state parameter.
 Set to the value received from the Client.

-When using the Authorization Code Flow, the response parameters are added to the query component of the redirection URI.
+When using the Authorization Code Flow, the error response parameters are added to the query component of the redirection URI, unless a different Response Mode was specified.

 The following is a non-normative example error response using this flow (with line wraps within values for display purposes only):